 If you started a family business, it is even more important to ensure that your business survives and thrives after you are no longer running things.
 Your siblings, children, or even grandchildren may want to run the family business someday.
 By spending time conducting business succession planning, you can make sure that your family members have a stable way to make an income for years to come.

 Setting Up the Right Structure for Your Business Succession Plan

 The first step in business succession involves creating the right legal structure.
 There are several different types of legal business structures for businesses — sole proprietorship, limited liability corporations (LLC), partnerships, and corporations.
 The legal status of your entity will play a big role in terms of what happens to your business after your death.
-At the Law Office of Daniel Hunt, we can evaluate your business as well as your goals and help you make sure that your business is set up with the proper structure.
+At the Law Offices of Daniel Hunt, we can evaluate your business as well as your goals and help you make sure that your business is set up with the proper structure.

 Create Your Basic Estate Planning Documents

 Before you begin diving into creating a detailed business succession plan, it is important to make sure that your personal estate planning tools are in order.
 If you are a sole proprietor, you can create a last will and testament that states your wishes as to how your business and any other property should be distributed after your death.